jlevy/kash/src/kash/docs/markdown/topics/a1_what_is_kash.md

 "Kerm codes" protocol for such visual components, encoded as OSC codes then rendered in the terminal.
 Because Kash supports these codes, as this develops you will get the visuals of a web app layered on the flexibility of a text-based terminal.

+### Is Kash Mature?

+No. :) It's the result of a couple months of coding and experimentation, and it's very much in progress.
+Please help me make it better by sharing your ideas and feedback!
+It's easiest to DM me at [twitter.com/ojoshe](https://x.com/ojoshe).
+My contact info is at [github.com/jlevy](https://github.com/jlevy).

+[**Please follow or DM me**](https://x.com/ojoshe) for future updates or if you have ideas, feedback, or use cases for Kash!